 And in the middle of it all, Alfie Banks.
 An ordinary guy looking to strike it rich who gets a lot more than he bargains for.

 A Golden Wake is a nostalgic adventure based on actual events that includes real-life locations and historical figures.
 The story spans two dramatic decades in American history.

 Players will guide Alfie through story- and puzzle-driven gameplay, retro-styled pixel art, and a point-and-click interface reminiscent of such classics as King's Quest and Monkey Island.
 As Alfie, your power of persuasion will play a unique role; you must analyze other characters' attitudes and weaknesses, and determine the best way to approach them.

 "Having grown up in Miami (Ed. note: I did, also), I wanted to tell the story of an era that's usually depicted in New York or Chicago," says A Golden Wake's designer Francisco Gonzalez of his decision to set a game during the Jazz Age.
 "Miami's land boom and bust during the 1920s and 1930s represents a fascinating slice of our recent history, and I was able to incorporate a lot of real people and events into the narrative of this everyman going after the American Dream."

 Dave Gilbert, founder of Wadjet Eye Games: "I first met Francisco in the early 2000s, back when we were both scrappy freeware developers.
 Since then, I've watched him move from strength to strength and I was so happy when he made the leap to commercial development.
 I feel very honored to be partnering up with him now.
 As for A Golden Wake, I just love it.
 This game [is] a fun, poignant romp through 1920s-era Miami that is both meticulously researched and perfectly relevant to our current times."

-Look for A Golden Wake on PC this Fall as a digital download.
+Look for A Golden Wake on PC, Mac and Linux this Fall as a digital download.